recursivelymanan/Genedex-Info/acknowledgements.md

 # Acknowledgements

-PocketGene would not be possible without the help of many open source libraries.
+Genedex would not be possible without the help of many open source libraries.
 Below is a list of the libraries in no particular order, along with their liscenses.
 Thank you to the authors of these libraries and to the open source community!

 ## React